magicicada/cp/assessments/assess_overview.md

 CP 2022 is a coursework-only course; that is, we have no exam.

 We are planning four categories of assessment:
-- Assignment 1: MiniZinc modelling assignment
+- Assignment 1: MiniZinc modelling assignment - automated marking
-    - 15% of grade, due Tuesday 11 October
+    - 10% of grade, due Tuesday 11 October
-- Multiple choice Moodle quizzes
+- Multiple choice Moodle quizzes - automated marking
     - Total 20%, spread throughout semester
 - Assignment 2: A choice of two options:
     - Comparing different solving approaches on the same problem (coding, testing, plotting)
     - 5-minute video explaining one of a list of topics with a demo/example
-    - in both cases 15% of grade, due Tuesday 8th November
+    - in both cases 20% of grade, due Tuesday 8th November
 - A research poster with presentation (50%)
     - 50% of grade, due on poster day in last week of semester